 It’s not uncommon for food manufacturing employees to miss their prearranged hearing test appointment.
 Vacation, illness, appointments; there are any number of reasons why.
-Since it is rarely cost-effective to have the trucks return for missed employee hearing tests, those individuals are often sent to an off-site clinic for testing which can be significantly more costly.
+Since it is rarely cost-effective to have the trucks return for missed employee hearing tests, those individuals are often sent to an off-site clinic for testing, which can be significantly more costly.
 Additionally, interruption to production won’t be well tolerated.
 So while your employee is visiting the external clinic, they are likely still be paid for their time while someone else is covering their shift.
 Quickly, the hidden costs associated with occupational hearing testing start to add up.

 The Employee Experience

 Every employer strives to ensure an exceptional experience for their staff.
-For those who are required to participate in the company’s occupational hearing testing program, the experience of having a test performed in the back of a truck in a small, cramped, dated sound booth, is often less than optimal.
+For those who are required to participate in the company’s occupational hearing testing program, the experience of having a test performed in the back of a truck in a small, cramped, dated sound booth is often less than optimal.
 Employees have to wait in line for their turn, often outside of the truck in a parking lot adjacent to the plant.
 Temperature controls in the truck may be limited to reduce the noise created by fans or generators.
-And sometimes that trucks need to park very far from the location where the employee works their shift.
+And sometimes, trucks need to park very far from the location where the employee works their shift.
 In all, testing in a mobile truck is not fun.

 It’s Time to Think Outside the Booth with SHOEBOX Audiometry

 Forward-thinking food manufacturers are parting ways with their service providers and are bringing their programs in-house.
-Modern mobile technologies coupled with advanced services are making it possible for employers to take back control of their hearing testing programs.
+Modern mobile technologies, coupled with advanced services, are making it possible for employers to take back control of their hearing testing programs.

-SHOEBOX Audiometry for Occupational Hearing Testing is a comprehensive solution comprised of iPad-based testing equipment, web-based data management, and a host of optional services including program management and audiological reviews.
+SHOEBOX Audiometry for Occupational Hearing Testing is a comprehensive solution comprised of iPad-based testing equipment, web-based data management, and a host of optional services, including program management and audiological reviews.
 This solution is enabling employers to end once-per-year testing and adopt a process of testing on a near-daily basis.
 The highly portable nature of the testing equipment means that testing can be moved close to where the employee works their shift.
 And because it is optimized for testing outside of a sound booth, testing can be performed in any quiet location.
-The SHOEBOX testing equipment includes an external Class II microphone, used to perform pre-test room scanning to ensure your room meets OSHA-mandated Maximum Permissible Ambient Noise Levels (MPANLs).
+SHOEBOX audiometric testing equipment includes an external Class II microphone used to perform pre-test room scanning to ensure your room meets OSHA-mandated Maximum Permissible Ambient Noise Levels (MPANLs).

 The system’s advanced background noise monitoring ensures that conditions remain favorable throughout the entire test.
 This technology opens the door for testing in more favorable locations such as meeting rooms, offices, and even employee lounges.

 SHOEBOX isn’t just a software company; they’re also a people company.
 Their skilled support team is committed to the success of your testing program.
-They offer a host of services designed to ensure total satisfaction including training, calibration service, and even fleet management.
-But making the shift from a service provider can also mean taking on additional responsibilities for you, and your team.
+They offer a host of services designed to ensure total satisfaction, including training, calibration service, and even fleet management.
+But making the shift from a service provider can also mean taking on additional responsibilities for you and your team.
 That’s why SHOEBOX also offers comprehensive Audiological Services.
 Depending on your company’s needs, these can include: